ow-mods/owml/docs/content/pages/guides/publishing.md

 Fill out the description with something like "First Release!", and press publish.

-You've successfully creates a release on GitHub!
+You've successfully created a release on GitHub!

 ## Adding Your Mod To The Database